 Skip, Take a Picture, Record It!

 Skip Norman had already left before the trial started.
 The trial was against—in alphabetical order—Alexandra Kollontai, who they spent a long time looking for.
-They had no idea who she was.
-Then Schily pointed out to them that she had been buried for this or that many years at the Kremlin Wall.
+Then the lawyer Schily pointed out to them that she had been buried for this or that many years at the Kremlin Wall.
 The whole thing fell to pieces because everything on the flyer was fake.
 On the masthead was Frauenstraße 1 in Kreuzberg, where Alexandra Kollontai supposedly lived, but that didn’t exist either.

 I had a similar formative experience with Skip.
 It was in 1967 during the Six Days War.
 Enzio Edschmid, Skip and I were sitting in the café near the film school on Theodor-Heuss-Platz.
 We were discussing Israel and the war and all kinds of other things.
-Then Skip suddenly said that we shouldn’t say “nxxxx” anymore.
+Then Skip suddenly said that we shouldn’t say “Nxxxx”2 anymore.
+It would be considered discriminatory.
 Enzio and I objected: “Why not?”
-We didn’t know anything else and the term “Schwarzer” (black) didn’t exist yet.
-We said that “nxxxx” was not discriminatory either.
-But Skip was our friend.
-We argued about it a little.
-“Nxxxx” meant the same thing as “black” anyway.
-Yes, that was true, but this is what the Black Panthers had decided on.
-It is what we should say, and we promised him to do so, somewhat in the manner of a Fritz Teufel: “If it serves to establish the truth.”
-We kept our promise and he was glad.
+We didn’t use the discriminatory nxxxx.
+Skip said that the Black Panthers now want to enforce that we say “Schwarz” (black) instead.
+We were grumbling a bit.
+But since Skip was our friend, we promised him we would only call him and others “Schwarze” if it ever became necessary at all.

 In my film Brecht die Macht der Manipulateure (1968), Skip reads a long, off-screen text by Frantz Fanon, from the cameraman’s position.
-This doesn’t correspond to any film rules, but that is how it was.
 I found it was a little too long but also thought that he should really have his say.
 He was adamant the passage be included.

 From a conversation with Madeleine Bernstorff, March 16, 2021